beakerbrowser/record-protocols-spec/README.md

 ### Importing the protocol

-Applications use Record Protocols by pointing to the domain name (TODO- how?).
+Applications use Record Protocols by specifying it during the [`requestSignin()`](https://github.com/beakerbrowser/dat-identities-spec/tree/updates#apis) flow.
 This directs the browser to download the definition files and read their instructions for managing the recordset.

 Once loaded and activated, the browser creates a dedicated directory for the recordset in a target dat.
 This directory must follow the following path: